afxz/supreme-rock/README.md

 Make sure to replace the placeholders with your actual values.

-## Environment Variable Validation
-The bot validates the following environment variables at startup to ensure they are correctly configured:
-- `BOT_TOKEN`: The Telegram bot token.
-- `CHANNEL_ID`: The Telegram channel ID.
-- `ADMIN_GROUP_ID`: The admin group ID for bot control.

-If any of these variables are missing or invalid, the bot will raise an error and exit.

 ## Deployment on Koyeb

 This project is now deployable on Koyeb.
 Follow these steps to deploy: